 Mostly Friday was just work.
 Tows clogged us up at one point.
 Racing the clock is fairly stressful.
 Actually it’s very stressful when failure leaves no palatable options.
 Bobby’s or bust.

 For us, however, Bobby’s was the proverbial oasis in the desert, much like Paducah.
-After 12 hours we just wanted to tie up somewhere.
+After twelve hours we just wanted to tie up somewhere.
 Anywhere.
-The bonus was dinner with Hayley Rose, Mahi Mahi, and Fratt House.
+The bonus was awesome dinner with Hayley Rose, Mahi Mahi, and Fratt House at the restaurant that really was supposed to be closed.
 Most of the group enjoyed the mess o’ catfish Sheila served up.
 We all went to bed early.
 And got up early Saturday morning to get a jump on the day.

 Unfortunately the Coffeeville Lock guy advised us that our tow nemesis Piachi (Warrior and Gulf) was steaming down and had dibs.
 So we had to wait.
 Which wouldn’t have been too bad if we had a nice hot tub and steak waiting for us on the other end.
 Instead we had another long day to an anchorage.
 Once we arrived at the lock, however, we got through efficiently enough.

 Saturday basically was just another long day.
 We opted out of the popular Three Rivers anchorage in order to make Sunday a bit more manageable.
-We literally went north and south and east and west, which isn’t very efficient when the only helpful direction is due south.
+We literally went east and west and north and south, which isn’t at all efficient when the only helpful direction is the last of those.

 Of course, we couldn’t sleep a wink.
 The anchor alarm app went kaput.
 Not only did we fear the anchors failing and sending us into the shore—which was perilously close—but one of us was concerned about alligators climbing up the trees, dropping onto the boat, and eating us, the boys, and the delicious brownies Ann gave us.** That may sound far-fetched, but did we ever mention the bear attacking boats during our trip through Georgian Bay?
 See, it could happen.
 Anyway, we didn’t sleep just in case.
 If God intended for people to anchor at night voluntarily He wouldn’t have created 3/4-inch braided docklines.